Home maintenance is like housework, flossing and exercise: Work it into your routine, because the penalties are worse than the jobs themselves.

 3. Seal wood decks

-The cheap way to approach this job is to do it yourself.
-It’s not difficult, although it’s nice to have help.
+The cheap way to seal a deck is do it yourself.
 You’ll spend a couple hundred dollars on supplies and rented tools.
-Do it annually or every two to three years, depending where you live.
+Do it annually or every two to three years, depending on where you live.
 Ignore the job long enough and you’ll need to replace the deck, at a cost of thousands of dollars.